Introduction to Decision Quality – 1 day workshop

 Background information

 The Strategy Unit, working on behalf of the Midlands Decision Support Network, has devised a development programme to improve decision quality.
-It is designed for current and aspiring leaders in health and care.
+It is designed for current and aspiring leaders in health and care but anyone with an interest in decision quality will benefit from this training.

 The programme is founded on the view that decision making is utterly fundamental – but that very few leaders, organisations or systems focus specific attention on it.
 It is designed using insights from a growing literature, alongside research with senior decision makers in the Midlands.
 It is highly applied and overall feedback has been excellent.
 Participants will leave the programme with;